fgremper/CloudStudio/ApiReference.md

 Retrieves branch level awareness information for a repository.
 For every branch, the active users represent the users that have this particular branch checked out currently.

 For every user in branch, a relation to the origin is given.
-This value can be EQUAL, AHEAD, BEHIND, FORK, LOCAL_BRANCH or NOT_CHECKED_OUT.
+This value can be EQUAL, AHEAD, BEHIND, FORK, LOCAL_BRANCH or REMOTE_BRANCH.

 Relationship with origin   | Description
 -------------------------- | ------------------------------------------
 EQUAL                      | The latest branch commit is the same for the user and the origin.
 AHEAD                      | The user has made commits and is directly ahead of the origin.
 BEHIND                     | New commits have been pushed to the origin and the user is directly behind.
-FORK                       | The user has made commits but new commits have been pushed to the origin in the meantime.
+FORK                       | The user has made commits but other new commits have been pushed to the origin in the meantime.
 LOCAL_BRANCH               | This branch is a local branch for the user.
 REMOTE_BRANCH              | This branch only exists on the remote but not on the user's local repository.